jimtough/kotlin-for-java-devs-course/README.md

 * Keyword 'val' is equivalent of a Java 'final' variable, and 'var' is a non-final variable.
 * Many Kotlin classes are just wrappers for underlying Java classes (such as StringBuilder)
 * Function parameters must explicitly define a type.
 The type cannot be inferred.
+* How to properly structure modules is not made clear in the course.
+Their example shows one module nested inside another.
+I don't know if that is a typical real world use case.
+  * Module dependencies seems to be defined in the IntelliJ .iml file, and not part of the source code.

 ## Kotlin reference material